amaurysr/amaurysintro/README.md

 - 💬 Ask me about ...
 Anything that is collaborating or anything interesting
 - 📫 How to reach me: ...
 Email: arodriguez5534@gmail.com   Linkedin: https://www.linkedin.com/in/amaurys-rodriguez-94b93b185/
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I enjoy working out and meditation.
+I enjoy doing calisthenics and meditating every day.